CameronSamuell/cameronsamuell.github.io/_posts/2022-06-03-joadia-submission.md

 ![](/assets/img/learning_rate.png)
 *Performance evolution of a DQN agent being trained with learning rates of 1e-4 (orange), 1e-3 (blue), and 1e-4 (grey).
 The grey curve continues to evolve after 32 hours of training on a MacBook Pro.*

-Ultimately, I'd want to be testing a _ton_ of those small changes to make sure I'm not being fooled by local minimal or bad hype parameter choice which in turn would let me spend more time thinking about the big changes I could be making.
+Ultimately, I'd want to be testing a _ton_ of those small changes to make sure I'm not being fooled by local minima or bad hyperparameter choice which in turn would let me spend more time thinking about the big changes I could be making.

 ### Finally...